-Depression seems to be continually in the news.
+When suicides are in the news, people tend to talk more about depression.
 Medical and psychological researchers (and news outlets) focus a great deal of attention on depression, and it seems that every week brings a new story about what does and doesn’t work for depression.

 This is great; it’s a positive movement that is helping to make depression more of an everyday topic (instead of a hidden shame).
-However, many media figures report on research they don’t understand very well, and many lump all depression into one category, as if mild depression and bipolar depression are similar things.
+However, many media figures don’t understand depression very well, and many lump all depression into one category, as if mild depression and bipolar depression are similar things.
 Or as if major depression can be treated in the same way atypical depression or postpartum depression should be.
-A great deal of the current news about the ineffectiveness of antidepressants isn’t taking into account the different forms of depression and the different treatments required.
+Each form of depression needs to be treated uniquely.

 In The Language of Emotions, I focus on situational depression, which is the situation-related low mood most of us have experienced.
-It’s not a disabling state, as the more serious forms of depression can be, and it’s usually amenable to all manner of intervention (including placebo) if you catch it early; however, if left untreated, situational depression can lead to more serious depressive disorders.
+It’s not a disabling state, as the more serious forms of depression can be, and it usually responds to intervention (including placebo) if you catch it early; however, if left untreated, situational depression can lead to more serious depressive disorders.

 What I don’t see in this media flurry is people asking questions about why so many of us are situationally depressed.
-Last month, I retweeted this important public health message from Twitter user
+A while back, I retweeted this important public health message from Twitter user

 Before you diagnose yourself with depression and low self esteem, first make sure you are not, in fact, just surrounded by assholes.

 Debi Hope is silly and arch, but she’s got a serous point: When we’re depressed, we often turn inward and blame ourselves, but depression is not simply a low mood that arises from within.
-Sometimes, depression is a perfectly reasonable response to trouble in your life; depression is often an important signal about real issues that impede or disturb you.
+Sometimes, depression is a perfectly reasonable response to trouble in your life.
+Depression is often an important signal about real issues that slow you down or disturb you.
 In my book, I call depression Ingenious Stagnation:

 Situational depression is not a single emotion, but a constellation of emotions, postures, decisions, and health issues that erect what I call the “brilliant stop sign of the soul.”
 Depression is an ingenious (albeit overwhelming) movement in the psyche that takes you out of commission for crucial reasons….
 Depression arises in response to exterior and interior conflicts that destabilize you, and while it can be crushingly disruptive, situational depression has a vital purpose.